 Yes Google sure did.
 That incident shined a light on the need for corporate facilities teams to work with their own IT teams to properly secure their BMS platforms.
 If you rely on a controls contractor to set up a public-facing network connection for ease of remote access, you open your networks up to similar risk.
 At Comfy, we work with our clients every day to make sure any BMS network penetration is the most secure possible - our methods rely on years of cybersecurity research and constant testing of protocols.

 Impacts on your network will be minimal.
-Comfy merges BACnet commands to reduce impacts, and they are small to begin with.
+The Comfy Gateway merges BACnet commands to reduce impacts, and they are small to begin with.
 It is also possible to configure how often Comfy reads BACnet points to further reduce traffic.

 Comfy supports IE11, Edge, Chrome, Safari, including the mobile versions of these, as well as having Android and iOS apps.